bahlolab/superSTR/docs/OUTLIERS.md

 23/11: Note: the current outlier.py script only implements the ABC-bootstrapped 95th quantile estimator due to a bug in the install process for the libraries necessary for the other methods.
 This is being worked on.

-The choice of which methods should be used with superSTR output is dependent on context, but simple implementations of three methods and two built-in metrics are provided in this library along with instructions for implementing your own anomaly detection methods.
+The choice of which methods should be used with superSTR output is context-dependent.
+We have implemented an outlier detection method that uses the upper bound of the 95% confidence interval on an estimate of the 95th quantile of a background dataset.
+Alternative strategies that allow explicit specification of expected outlier fraction in your data beyond setting a quantile value may be useful, and should be quick to implement - details are in the [Extensions](#extensions) section.

 ## Requirements